Prasanta Chandra Mahalanobis

-Prasanta Chandra Mahalanobis OBE, FNA, FASc, FRS (29 June 1893– 28 June 1972) was an Indian scientist and statistician.
+Prasanta Chandra Mahalanobis OBE, FNA, FASc, FRS (29 June 1893 – 28 June 1972) was an Indian scientist and statistician.
 He is best remembered for the Mahalanobis distance, a statistical measure, and for being one of the members of the first Planning Commission of free India.
 He made pioneering studies in anthropometry in India.
 He founded the Indian Statistical Institute, and contributed to the design of large-scale sample surveys.
-For his contributions, Mahalanobis has been considered the father of modern statistics in India.
+For his contributions, Mahalanobis has been considered the father of statistics in India.
+Since 2007, June 29 is celebrated as National Statistics Day in India to commemorate the birth anniversary of P.C.
+Mahalanobis and his contributions to statistical science and planning.

 Early life

+Mahalanobis was born on 29 June 1893, in Calcutta, Bengal Presidency (now West Bengal).

-Mahalanobis belonged to a prominent Bengali Brahmin family of landed gentry who lived in Bikrampur (now in Bangladesh).
+Mahalanobis belonged to a prominent Bengali Brahmin family of landed gentry in Bikrampur, Dhaka, Bengal Presidency (now in Bangladesh).
 His grandfather Gurucharan (1833–1916) moved to Calcutta in 1854 and built up a business, starting a chemist shop in 1860.
 Gurucharan was influenced by Debendranath Tagore (1817–1905), father of the Nobel Prize-winning poet, Rabindranath Tagore.
 Gurucharan was actively involved in social movements such as the Brahmo Samaj, acting as its treasurer and president.
 His house on 210 Cornwallis Street was the centre of the Brahmo Samaj.
-Gurucharan married a widow, an action against social traditions.
+Gurucharan married a widow, an action against social traditions at that time.

-Gurucharan's elder son, Subodhchandra (1867–1953), became a distinguished educator after studying physiology at Edinburgh University.
-He was elected as a Fellow of the Royal Society of Edinburgh.
-He was the Head of the Dept. of Physiology, University of Cardiff (the first Indian to occupy this post in a British university).
-In 1900, Subodhchandra returned to India, founding the Dept. of Physiology in the Presidency College, Calcutta.
-Subodh Chandra also became a member of the Senate of the University of Calcutta.

 Gurucharan's younger son, Prabodh Chandra (1869–1942), was the father of P. C. Mahalanobis.
 Born in the house at 210 Cornwallis Street, Mahalanobis grew up in a socially active family surrounded by intellectuals and reformers.

 Mahalanobis received his early schooling at the Brahmo Boys School in Calcutta, graduating in 1908.
 He joined the Presidency College, then affiliated with the University of Calcutta, where he was taught by teachers who included Jagadish Chandra Bose, and Prafulla Chandra Ray.
 Others attending were Meghnad Saha, a year junior, and Subhas Chandra Bose, two years his junior at college.
 Mahalanobis received a Bachelor of Science degree with honours in physics in 1912.
 He left for England in 1913 to join the University of London.